-Paul Allen Miller is Carolina Distinguished Professor at the University of South Carolina.
+Paul Allen Miller is Carolina Distinguished Professor at the University of South Carolina and Distinguished Guest Professor at Ewha Womans University.
 He was Vice Provost for International Affairs from 2014 to 2020.
 He has held visiting appointments at University of the Ruhr, Paris 13, and Beijing Language and Cultural University.
 His teaching and research interests are theory, Latin literature, ancient philosophy, and classical reception.
 He is editor emeritus of Transactions of the American Philological Association.
 He is the author of Lyric Texts and Lyric Consciousness (1994), Latin Erotic Elegy (2002), Subjecting Verses (2004), Latin Verse Satire (2005), Postmodern Spiritual Practices (2007), Plato’s Apology of Socrates (2010) with Charles Platter, A Tibullus Reader (2013), Diotima at the Barricades: French Feminists Read Plato (2015), and Horace (2019).
 He has edited fifteen volumes of essays as well as published more than 92 articles on Latin, Greek, French, and English literature and philosophy.
 His latest book is Foucault’s Seminars on Antiquity: Learning to Speak the Truth from Bloomsbury.